Navigating the Logging Industry: Avoiding Bad Actors and Ensuring Fair Timber Sales

 We prioritize educating our partner landowners instead of simply selling to them.
-The following list highlights common mistakes landowners make when signing timber harvest agreements and explains how Timber Works actively prevents them.
+The list highlights common mistakes landowners make with timber agreements and explains how Timber Works actively prevents these issues.

 Don’t Sell “All Merchantable Timber”